himmAllRight/himmAllRight-source/content/post/scripting-tmux-workspaces.md

 functionality to the terminal, such as multiple tabs, pane splitting, and the ability to detach and re-attach everything later (which is *amazing* when combined with `ssh`).
-I have been utilizing tmux even more at work, and recently started to script the startup/configuration a tmux session for each project.
+I have been utilizing tmux even more at work, and recently started to script the start up/configuration a tmux session for each project.
 The other day, I decided to write a script to spin up a session for working on my website... and thought it would be a great tutorial!